johnny0213/Complex-Table-Extraction/README.md

       - ./data/XFUND/zh_train/image/Label.txt
       - ./data/XFUND/zh_val/image/Label.txt
     ratio_list: [1.0, 0.1, 0.1, 0.1, 0.1]
 `

 We don't use images from the section 2 OCR(for General Purpose) dataset because its annotation is somewhat low in quality and inconsistent with this dataset.
 If you can find other high-quality 3rd-party datasets, you can use them to augment your train dataset and expect improved accuracy.
-We use the script generate_ppocrlabel_from_xfund.py to convert XFUND dataset into a trainset.
+We use the script generate_ppocrlabel_from_xfund.py to convert XFUND dataset into our trainset.

 5.4 DET Train:
 PaddleOCR provides a script for training.